 The Wasteminz website contains factsheets that have been developed to help property owners understand their responsibilities under the National Environment Standard for Assessing and Managing Contaminants in Soil to Protect Human Health regulations.
 These can be viewed on Contaminated Land Factsheets.

 Affected Party Approval / Public Notification

-Prior to applying for your resource consent, it is a good idea to speak with all your adjoining neighbours, and where possible seek their written consent using the Notice of Written Approval Form (623KB pdf).
+Prior to applying for your resource consent, it is a good idea to speak with all your adjoining neighbours, and where possible seek their written consent using the Notice of Written Approval Form (PDF file, 622.7 KB).